Sasikala Pushpa: Political career

-Legal case
+Personal life

-A 22 year old maid of Sasikala Pushpa on August 9, 2016, alleged that she and her sister suffered sexual harassment at the hands of Pushpa's husband Lingesvara Thilakan, her son, her mother who allegedly tortured them and also against pushpa of torture.
-The maid claimed that she was threatened to be killed if she told anybody about the sexual harassment and when she tried to escape from their house in Anna Nagar, they caught her and shaved her head.
-They claimed that they were fired in 2015 and ordered not to reveal anything that happened to them.
-The Pudukkottai All Women Police Station, registered a case against Sasikala Pushpa, and her family based on a complaint by her maids.
-A temporary relief by the Delhi high court stating that her family members should not be arrested till August 22, was given to her husband and son on August 18.
-They filed a joint petition before the Madurai bench of the Madras high court seeking anticipatory bail and claimed it was an act of political vendetta.
+A maid of Sasikala Pushpa on 9 August 2016, alleged that Pushpa, her husband Lingesvara Thilakan, and her son sexually harassed and tortured the maid and her sister.
+The maid alleged that they threatened to kill her if she told anybody about the abuse.
+When she tried to escape from their house in Anna Nagar, Pushpa's mother allegedly caught her and shaved her head.
+The Pudukkottai All Women Police Station registered a case against Sasikala Pushpa and her family based on the complaint.
+Pushpa and her family filed a joint petition before the Madurai bench of the Madras high court seeking anticipatory bail and claimed it was an act of political vendetta.
 The maids withdrew their complaint in March 2017.

+In March 2018, Sasikala Pushpa married B Ramaswamy in violation of the order of the Madurai Family Court to stay the marriage.
+The stay was due to a complaint by Ramasamy's previous wife who had not yet officially divorced him.

+Ramaswamy filed a complaint against Pushpa in January 2022, alleging that she used their house in Anna Nagar for prostitution.
+He also alleged that Pushpa tried to attack him and threatened to murder him.
+JJ Nagar police registered a case against Sasikala Pushpa and two others in February 2022, based on the complaint.